FOR THOSE PLANNING TO VISIT THE ROCK

 Most large Manila hotels have a courtesy bus, and will adjust your room rate accordingly.
 Expect to pay through the nose.

-If you want a taxi into town, the best place to find one is not at the arrival's area but in the departures area, where taxis are dropping off intending passengers.
+If you want a taxi into town, the best place to find one is not at the arrival's area but in the departures area (one level above), where taxis are dropping off intending passengers.
+There's an escalator just outside the Arrivals Hall which you can go up.
 When you get into the cab, ensure that his meter is working.
 If it isn't, find another that is.
+No exceptions.
 The meter is a pretty miserable rate for taxi drivers there, so pay what's on the meter and give the guy a reasonable tip.
 What's a buck to us?

 I've always been able to find a hotel better and better value than Swagman, just by looking for advertised PROMO Rates.